frnsys/cartog/readme.md

 The main classes:

-## `Thing`
+## `Item`

 Subclass this for objects that can be bought and placed on the grid.

 You need to implement the following:

 - `get cost()`: this should return an JS object of `{resourceName: resourceCost}`.
-- `get info()`: this should return a string describing the thing
+- `get info()`: this should return a string describing the item
-- `get image()`: this should return the filename of the image used to represent this thing.
+- `get image()`: this should return the filename of the image used to represent this item.
 It will be forced into a square so keep that in mind.
-- `onClick()`: implements a function that's called when the thing is clicked on
+- `onClick()`: implements a function that's called when the item is clicked on

 You can optionally implement:

-- `init()`: called when the thing is first created.
-You can, for example, setup some initial values for the thing.
+- `init()`: called when the item is first created.
+You can, for example, setup some initial values for the item.
-- `update(neighbors)`: called every frame and is passed an array of the thing's [Moore neighbors](https://en.wikipedia.org/wiki/Moore_neighborhood) in the grid, if any.
+- `update(neighbors)`: called every frame and is passed an array of the item's [Moore neighbors](https://en.wikipedia.org/wiki/Moore_neighborhood) in the grid, if any.
 You can use this, for instance, for cellular automata dynamics and the like (e.g. a blight spreading through a field of crops).

 Some built-in methods you'll likely use:

-- `destroy()`: removes this thing from the grid, effectively destroying it
+- `destroy()`: removes this item from the grid, effectively destroying it

 ## `Bonus`